bdbfox/splunkgrafanaoverview/README.md

 3. Give it a label (optional).
 4. Click "Search on Change".
 5. Give it a memorable token name.
 You will reference this as `${tokenName}$` in your queries.
 6. Make it dynamic or static.
-Dynamic indices would be:
+If you choose to use a dynamic filter put in the search string and choose fields for label and value.
+A good dynamic list for indices query is:
   ```
   | eventcount summarize=false index=* | dedup index | fields index
   ```